ddtxra/spring-security-auth0/spring-auth0-example/README.md

 Go to Auth0 dashboard and add [http://localhost:8080/spring-auth0-example/](http://localhost:8080/spring-auth0-example/) as an App Callback URL.

-You should now be able to run it by typing:
+You should now be able to run the application:

 ```Shell
 mvn jetty:run